7SilviaT/7SilviaT/README.md

 - 👋 Hi, I’m @7SilviaT
-- 👀 I’m interested in learning Web Programming
+- 👀 I’m interested in learning Web and Mobile Programming
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React, Angular,Next.js, D3.js and Salesforce
-- 💞️ I’m looking to collaborate on project related to ecommerce.
+- 💞️ I’m looking to collaborate on projects that impact positively in the society
 - 📫 You can pop a message anytime

 <!---